megaease/easeprobe/README.md

   # Notify to Discord Text Channel
   discord:
     - name: "Server #Alert"
+      username: EaseProbe #The name you like to appear on your messages
       webhook: "https://discord.com/api/webhooks/...../....../"
       # the avatar and thumbnail setting for notify block
       avatar: "https://img.icons8.com/ios/72/appointment-reminders--v1.png"